• Bookies

 Visit site

-Durant is considered, by most pundits, to be one of the top five players in the NBA.
+Durant is still considered, by most pundits, to be one of the top 10 players in the NBA.
 In a league where stars win championships, some believe trading Durant puts management on the edge of insanity.
-Brooklyn is in a respectable fourth place in the Eastern Conference, but many are skeptical the Nets are on the same level as the Bucks and Celtics, or even the No. 3 seed 76ers.
-Especially now with Kyrie out of the picture.
+But now both Brooklyn and Phoenix did not match expectations.

-Durant is due over $46 million annually over the next three seasons (he's in the first year of a 4-year, $194 million deal that has no options).
-The Nets can keep him or trade him anywhere and get a king’s ransom that could alter their entire roster for years to come.
+Durant is due over $51-54 million annually over the next two seasons.
+The Suns can keep him or trade him anywhere and get a king’s ransom that could alter their entire roster for years to come.

 So which teams would want Kevin Durant?
 Short answer: All of them.
 Which teams could afford him in terms of salary and trade capital?
 Short answer: Not many.
-It’s likely to take three teams as part of a deal to move Durant, given Brooklyn’s demands and KD's salary.
+It’s likely to take three teams as part of a deal to move Durant, given the Suns' likely demands and KD's salary.

 Durant does not have a no-trade clause, so Brooklyn can do what it wants without consulting its superstar.